ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 Codec Name: HDMV presentation graphics subtitles (PGS)

 Description: This is the graphical subtitle format used on Blu-rays.
-For more information, see (#hdmv-text-subtitles) on HDMV text presentation.
+For more information, see (#hdmv-presentation-graphics-subtitles) on HDMV text presentation.

 Initialization: none